EffectOrientedProgramming/book/Chapters/05_Managing_Failure.md

 - A fault in our GPS hardware

 We want our program to always result in a sensible message to the user.

+{{ TODO: maybe show Exception classes so that we can later show non-Exception failures }}

 ```scala 3 mdoc:invisible
 import zio.*